Predrag Jurić

-Predrag Jurić (born 4 November 1961) is a Bosnia and Herzegovina-born Croatian retired association footballer.
+Predrag Jurić (born 4 November 1961) is a Bosnia and Herzegovina-born retired association footballer.

 International career

 He made his debut for Yugoslavia in a November 1986 European Championship qualification match away against England and has earned a total of 2 caps, scoring no goals.
 His second and final international was a December 1987 European Championship qualification match against Turkey.

 Managerial career

 In May 2001, Jurić was dismissed as manager by Hrvatski Dragovoljac and he was replaced by Miljenko Dovečer as manager of Međimurje in March 2005 After 15 years without coaching, he took charge at Jarun Zagreb in summer 2020, but had to resign in March 2021 due to health issues.
 He was replaced at Jarun by Denis Bezer.